ArcanePlugins/BetterCommandSpy/.github/ISSUE_TEMPLATE/feature-request---enhancement.md

 ---
 name: Feature request / enhancement
 about: Suggest an idea for this project
-title: "[Request]"
+title: Untitled Request
-labels: enhancement
+labels: enhancement, unconfirmed
-assignees: ''
+assignees: lokka30

 ---